nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ### Logging into an existing wallet: `login`
-Logs you into your wallet so you can do your actions there
+Logs you into your wallet, so you can do your actions there

 Format:
   1. `login`